Top

 Hormonal and Stress Related Hair Loss

-During periods of extreme stress, particularly long term and life altering stress, you can lose hair.
+During periods of extreme stress, particularly long-term and life-altering stress, you can lose hair.
 This can happen after a death in the family or divorce.
 This type of hair loss is most often temporary and will regrow once you move past the devastating stress.

 For patients who have a mental health condition that causes hair pulling, called Trichotillomania, stress can trigger behaviors, but it’s largely a compulsion.
 Patients with this condition say they have an uncontrollable urge to pull hair from the scalp, eyebrows, and eyelashes.

 Hormonal changes can also cause hair loss.
-New mothers and women going through menopause experience changes with their hair, which can include hair loss.
+New mothers and women going through menopause experience changes in their hair, which can include hair loss.
 Birth control or stopping birth control can also trigger hair loss.

 Poor Nutrition and Weight Loss